SciOmics/TCGA_Melanoma_RNASeq/README.md

 ![alt_text](https://github.com/SciOmics/TCGA_Melanoma_RNASeq/blob/main/outputs/plots/volcano_plot.png?raw=true)

 **Figure 7.
 Volcano plot: primary vs. metastatic samples.**
-Genes to the left side of the plot are increased in expression in primary samples, while those on the left are increased in metastatic samples.
+Genes to the left side of the plot are increased in expression in primary samples, while those on the right are increased in metastatic samples.

 ___